Next Start

 Transitioning to a private business model has allowed Jim to provide the best care for each one of his clients.
 Whenever they have a problem, they can call him and within 24 hours, he has their bike on the lift.

-Jim handles all of the shop’s paperwork with the help of his wife, who also assists with meeting with customers and discussing the types of work they need done.
+Jim handles the shop’s paperwork with the help of his wife, who also assists with meeting with customers and discussing the types of work they need done.

-How to Manage Seasonality in the Motorcycle Industry
+How To Manage Seasonality Owning a Motorcycle Shop

 Any motorcycle enthusiast knows that this industry is seasonal, which has the potential to create challenges for shop owners.